Explore this course:

 This module provides an overview of neuroimaging techniques and fundamental data analysis methodologies.
-Specifically, it will focus on the functional imaging techniques of electrophysiology, EEG, and MEG, optical methods and calcium imaging, each of which will be introduced in the lecture component of the module.
+Specifically, it will focus on the functional imaging techniques of electrophysiology, optical methods and calcium imaging, each of which will be introduced in the lecture component of the module.
 In the associated lab classes, students will gain first-hand experience of analysing and processing data sets arising from these techniques.15 credits

 - Data Analysis and Visualisation

 This module provides basic skills in computational data analysis.
 Students will learn how to import/export scientific data sets in different formats, how to process and transform them, and how to visualise results.
 Teaching will be hands-on and computer lab-based.
 Teaching will focus on the programming language R and associated scientific software.
 No prior programming experience will be necessary.15 credits

 The module allows students to work on an extended research project within computational neuroscience and/or cognitive neuroscience and/or systems neuroscience and/or analysis of brain imaging data.
 Students will learn and apply appropriate research techniques, analyse and interpret the results, and write up the research findings using recognised journal frameworks.
 Students will receive guidance and regular feedback from their supervisors.
 The project culminates in an oral presentation and a written dissertation.75 credits

 You will choose two modules from one of our pathways.